 Financial instruments are initially measured at fair value plus transactions costs where the instrument is not classified as at fair value through profit or loss.
-Transaction costs related to instruments classified as at fair value through profit or loss are expensed to profit or loss immediately.
+Transaction costs related to instruments classified as at fair value through profit or loss immediately.
 Financial instruments are classified and measured as set out below.